 - Perform side shuffle down length of speed ladder placing two feet in each box

 - Head soccer ball back to coach or partner as he continuously tosses it to you

 REST: Full recovery

-BENEFITS: The multitask nature of this drill makes it similar to the type of movement required on a soccer pitch.
-"Obviously the speed ladder helps you work on footwork and speed," says Barrieu, "but since you are unable to look down at your feet—you must look straight ahead and move the ball back to me—it’s a little more like an actual game.
+BENEFITS: The multitask nature of this soccer speed training plan makes it similar to the type of movement required on a soccer pitch.
+“Obviously the speed ladder helps you work on footwork and speed,” says Barrieu, “but since you are unable to look down at your feet—you must look straight ahead and move the ball back to me—it’s a little more like an actual game.
 You have to process all of the information and get to the right spot at the right time.
-That is what makes a great player."
+That is what makes a great soccer player.”